-- This document must show parent or guardian name and address.
+- Documents must show parent or guardian name and address.

 - Documents acceptable for verification: Recent Water/Sewer/Gas/Electricity/Waste bill, Mortgage Statement, Sale Agreement, Lease Agreement, IRS Correspondence, Good-To-Go bill, USPS change of address, government correspondence.

 - Utility bills must be dated within 60 days prior to student's first day of school.

 - Documents not acceptable for verification: Past due bills, cable bills, phone bills, internet bills, driver's licenses, bank statements.

 - Post Office box numbers are not acceptable as residence address.